-Some repair shops charge a fee for estimates, since car owners often shop around for deals and will not necessarily use a given repair shop for the actual work, but they must notify consumers about any such fees.
+Some repair shops charge a fee for estimates since car owners often shop around for deals and will not necessarily use a given repair shop for the actual work.
+These shops must notify you about any such fees.

-The owner of the shop would obtain a mechanic's lien, provided he or she is in compliance with any applicable laws requiring estimates.
-A lien is a legal claim against property that has been improved or otherwise serviced.
+The owner of the shop would obtain a mechanic's lien, provided they comply with any applicable laws requiring estimates.
+A lien is a legal claim for property that has been improved or otherwise serviced.

-Sometimes, especially if you have a much older car and not much money, you might just get work done on your car that is considered crucial and let some other problems go by the wayside.
+If you have an older car and not much money, you might get work done on your vehicle that is considered crucial and let some other problems go by the wayside.